Juanes2424/juanes_notebook/README.md

 # Juanes' Notebook
-Juanes' notebook is a time-saving library which consists of classic and famous algorithms which are commonly used in competitive programming.
+Juanes' notebook is a time-saving library which consists of classic algorithms and data structures which are commonly used in competitive programming.
 This libary is coded entirely in c++, step in and happy coding! 😁

 # About The Library